jxzq-cs/discord-js-12/README.md

 This is just me dropping commands or just DiscordJS 12 related stuff I made.

-I made this out of pure boredom.
+I made this repo out of pure boredom.
 If I helped anyone by releasing these then you're welcome and i'm happy to help!

 Happy coding!